Dlu6/hugamara-portal/mayday/slave-backend/docs/ASTERISK_SETUP.md

 Server = cs.hugamara.com
 Port = 3306
 Database = asterisk
-User = root
+User = asterisk
+Password = Pasword@256
-# Note: In production, the asterisk database is accessed using the root user
+# Note: In production, the asterisk database is accessed using the asterisk user
 # The hugamara_user is used for the hugamara_db database only
 Option = 3
 ```